-Academic Dean's Office - The Office of Academic Success and Assessment prioritizes and coordinates resources to support teaching, learning and curriculum development at the College, including faculty engagement in assessment practices that promote student success.
-One associate dean takes the lead on this coordination and serves (ex-officio) on the TLC and on the Critical Thinking and Writing Committee.
+Academic Dean's Office - The Academic Dean's Office prioritizes and coordinates resources to support teaching, learning and curriculum development at the College, including faculty engagement in assessment practices such as program self-studies.
+One associate dean takes the lead on this coordination and serves (ex-officio) on the TLC.

 Office of Institutional Research - As part of its mission to use data to inform teaching and learning, the OIR maintains longitudinal indicators and benchmarks on a number of topics relevant to Pomona's educational mission and conducts targeted studies on these topics.
 The director serves (ex-officio) on the TLC and consults on the design of institutional assessment studies.